 Until 1999, the Schrecks led the magical resistance movement, esoteric research network and radical ecology faction known outwardly as The Werewolf Order.
 In this capacity, Schreck was a leading proponent of religious freedom during the ''Satanic Panic'' of the 1980s, appearing on many US television programs to refute the false claims made by Christian fundamentalists at that time.
 Schreck renounced Satanism and occultism in the late 90s.

 Nikolas Schreck is the author of The Manson File: Myth and Reality of an Outlaw Shaman (2011) Demons of the Flesh: The Complete Guide to Left Hand Path Sex Magic, (2002) co-authored with Zeena, Flowers from Hell: A Satanic Reader (2001), The Satanic Screen: An Illustrated Guide to the Devil in Cinema, (2001) and the first edition of The Manson File (1988).

 His documentary film Charles Manson Superstar (1989) features an extensive interview with Manson held in San Quentin Prison.
 Schreck’s other screen appearances range from the sublime Usher (Curtis Harrington, 2002) to the ridiculous Mortuary Academy (Michael Schroder, 1988).

-A Tantric Buddhist in the Karma Kagyu lineage, Nikolas Schreck is one of the founding initiates who formed the Sethian Liberation Movement, a Gnostic religious body and higher intelligence agency dedicated to the liberation of all sentient beings.
+A Tantric Buddhist in the Karma Kagyu lineage since 2003, Nikolas Schreck is one of the founding initiates of the Sethian Liberation Movement, a Gnostic religious body and higher intelligence agency dedicated to the liberation of all sentient beings.
 Zeena has served as SLM’s spiritual guide since its 2002 inception.